 Don't Let People Push Your Buttons

 All of us have issues, concerns or people –– especially people –– who "push our buttons."

-These are normal human reactions, but when you're giving a presentation or doing a media interview--something where your reactions are being gauged, it's important to control your response.
+These are normal human reactions, but when you're doing something where people are watching your reaction, it's important to control your response.

 Cover Your Buttons